ClickHouse/pg_clickhouse/README.md

 ### Loading

-Once `pg_clickhouse` is installed, you can add it to a database by connecting to a database as a super user and running:
+Once `pg_clickhouse` is installed, you can add it to a database by connecting as a super user and running:

 ``` sql
 CREATE EXTENSION pg_clickhouse;